-Nestled on its own white sand beach in Khao Lak, just a one-hour drive from Phuket airport, The Sarojin sits in acres of lush vegetation by the Andaman Sea.
-This is the ultimate honeymooner’s getaway, with lots of memorable experiences individually curated just for couples.
-The Sarojin is award-winning and wonderfully trendy, with staff that are highly trained to ensure your total relaxation and pampering.
-Here, your every need will be met by deeply thoughtful staff.
-The resort has its own community fund, contributing to a variety of projects in the local area, including classroom essentials for schools, animal welfare, and helping local trades, such as fishing.
+Nestled on its own white sand beach in Khao Lak, just a one-hour drive from Phuket airport, the award-winning Sarojin sits in acres of lush vegetation by the Andaman Sea.
+This trendy hotel is the ultimate honeymooner’s getaway, with memorable experiences individually curated just for couples and delivered by staff trained to ensure your total relaxation and pampering.

 Those looking to luxuriate in exquisite natural surroundings, accompanied by the sound of the Andaman’s gentle lapping waves, can visit The Pathways Spa.
 Blow off steam in the gym or take a refreshing dip in the infinity pool, before heading back to sunbathe on a floating pavilion.
+The resort’s location on the protective Pakarang Cape provides year round swimming from the 6 miles of immaculate secluded beach.
+After you have spent the day on the sun dappled sand, nestled between warm ocean and waving coconut palms, there are plenty of shops, night markets and bars to explore not far away.
 The Sarojin is best suited for couples and adults as children under the age of ten are not allowed to stay at the resort.

 When to go

 Characterised by a warm tropical climate, Thailand can be visited all year round, however there are some distinct seasons that could affect when you choose to travel.
 The most favourable time to visit Thailand’s west coast is between November and March, where sunny days and hot temperatures are coupled with a refreshing breeze.
 At the end of May, the monsoon rains begin to arrive, reaching their heaviest between the middle of September and the middle of October.
 Khao Sok National Park is best visited during this monsoon season, as temperatures are more pleasant and flora and fauna are abundant.